Blog Layout

 DAY 20 - OLD BAR to BALLINA (BLD)

-Tuesday 1st April: Continuing up the coast, we stop in Coffs Harbour for a tour and lunch at the Butterfly House.
+Tuesday 1st April: Continuing up the coast, stop in Coffs Harbour for a tour and lunch at the Butterfly House.
 The Butterfly House is a fully enclosed glasshouse, home to 350-400 live Australian butterflies.
-This afternoon we commence our drive to our overnight stay.
+As we stroll amongst these beautiful creatures, learn of the life-cycle of the butterfly from our guide.
+This afternoon we commence our drive to our overnight stay at Ballina.

 Stay: Ballina Byron Islander Resort